 The king's face hardened into a scowl and he broke away from him.
 He immediately went on the offensive and tried a quick stab at Eragon, but he was ready.
 Eragon saw the strike before it happened and was already moving to avoid it.
 He sidestepped and moved towards the king, while bringing his sword under the king's outstretched arms.
 Eragon felt his blade make contact with Galbatorix's side and slice into his flesh.
 The king hissed, and immediately spun out of the way to avoid further damage.
 It did not matter to Eragon; the damage was done.
 Eragon had finally gotten through the king's impossible defenses, proving that he was not invincible.

-Galbatorix turned to face Eragon and he saw that his face was now contorted in anger.
-His calm and determined expression was gone and in its place was pure rage.
-Galbatorix let out a howl and charged Eragon.
+After a moment, Galbatorix let out a howl and charged Eragon.
 He swung his sword at Eragon's shoulder but Eragon blocked it and countered.
 The king dodged the blow and brought his sword back around.
-Eragon parried the attack, but Galbatorix was already raising his knee and caught Eragon in the stomach.
+Eragon parried the attack, but Galbatorix raised his knee and caught Eragon in the stomach.
 He felt the wind forced from his lungs.
 He gasped for air, but none came to him.
 The king then hit Eragon across the face with the pommel of his sword.
 The force of the hit knocked him off his feet.
 He thought he could hear a roar from a dragon in the distance, and then he hit the dust-covered ground with a thump.
-Eragon laid there for a moment, taking in what just happened while gradually getting his breath back.
+Eragon laid there for a moment, desperately trying to get his breath back.

 Eragon caught himself on his hands and could taste fresh blood on his tongue.
 Determined not to give up, he pushed himself back to his feet.
 He swung wildly at Galbatorix, ignoring the screaming protests from his injuries.
 With a grunt, the king flicked Eragon's sword arm away.
 The king then brought his sword around with a twirl and slashed Eragon across his chest.
 He yelled out in agony, as his entire torso felt as if it were on fire.
 Galbatorix finished him off by landing a powerful kick right on top of his fresh wound.
 Eragon was so blinded by the pain that he did not even notice himself landing back on the dirt.